notifhy/frontend/privacy.md

 - https://hypixel.net/privacy

 The following may be collected when You run a command or thereby use the Services that this bot provides:
-  - Username
+  - Channel configuration
+    - This includes but is not limited to permissions
   - Server configuration
     - This includes but is not limited to the name and Id
-  - Channel configuration
+  - Username
-    - This includes but is not limited to permissions

 The following is not collected or stored knowingly:
+  - Guild members, excluding the total count and the member executing the command, if any
+  - Messages
+  - Guild member presences
   - Roles
-  - Guild members, excluding the total count and the member executing the command, if any
-  - Message

 ### Security